The Role of Taxonomy in Digital Asset Management Systems - brix - Basel/Allschwil

 Easier scalability and adaptability

-A carefully constructed taxonomy makes it easier to incorporate new digital content and add more categories.
-Similarly, especially when the context changes, terms can be adapted without having to re-tag assets.
+A carefully constructed taxonomy simplifies the integration of new digital content and the expansion to include additional categories.
+Likewise, especially when conditions change, terms can be adapted without having to re-tag assets.

 What should be considered when creating a taxonomy?

-1. Make sure that the taxonomy meets the individual goals and needs of the company.
+1. Ensure that the taxonomy aligns with the company’s individual goals and needs.

 3. Create a clear hierarchy of main categories and subcategories.